Fullmeals.

 Step 15: Finish Sambar

-Immediately transfer this sizzling tadka into the simmering sambar.
+Immediately transfer this sizzling tadka into the sambar.
 Stir well.
 Add 1/4 cup of chopped coriander leaves.
 Your Sambar Dal is ready to serve.

 Pro Tips